-Western Kenya, Research on bacterial and viral diarrheal disease and mosquito-borne hemorrhagic fever are continuing in the laboratories at the P3 lab in Nairobi Office and at the Kenva Medical Research Institute, Production Department.
+Western Kenya, Research on bacterial and viral diarrheal disease and mosquito-borne hemorrhagic fever are continuing in the laboratories at the P3 lab in Nairobi Office and at the Kenya Medical Research Institute, Production Department.

 In Kwale, epidemiological research of maternal child health are being conducted.
-As the "The Project for Development of Rapid Diagnostics and the Establishment of an Alert System for Outbreaks of Yellow Fever and Rift Valley Fever in Kenya" of JICA-AMED SATREPS Project launched in March 2012, we completed setting up two KEMRI labs at the KEMRI Production Department and in Busia.
-The mSOS system (mobile SMS-based disease outbreak alert system) was established at the Ministry of Health..
-A lab. for seroepidemiology project focusing on NTDs (neglected tropical diseases) was set up with funding by the Japan Science and Technology Agency (JST) (1st phase: 2009-2011, 2nd phase:2011-2016).
+"The JICA-AMED Satreps Project for Development of Rapid Diagnostics and the Establishment of an Alert System for Outbreaks of Yellow Fever and Rift Valley Fever in Kenya" started in March 2012 has completed in January 2017.
+The mSOS system (mobile SMS-based disease outbreak alert system) was established at the Ministry of Health.
+A lab. for seroepidemiology project focusing on NTD (neglected tropical diseases) was set up with funding by the Japan Science and Technology Agency (JST) (1st phase: 2009-2011, 2nd phase:2011-2016).
 The 3rd phase started in Nov.
 2015.